lhndo/LH-Stinger/Config/Klipper_Config/README.md

 <br>

 # Moonraker Power Relay
-Add the following section to your **moonraker.conf** if using a Power Relay to control the AC supply to the Ebox.
+If using a Power Relay to control the AC supply to the Ebox, then add the following section to your **moonraker.conf** .
+Note: The PI should be on its own independent power supply.

 ![Relay](/Images/relay.png)